McKnight Presidential Professor Douglas Arnold

 Computational Study of Eigenvalue Localization and Numerical Relativity

 These researchers continue to work as part of an interdisciplinary group of mathematicians and physicists on understanding Anderson localization, or, more generally, the localization of eigenfunctions of elliptic operators by disorder.
 This phenomenon, which is of great significance in many applications (such as quantum mechanics where it gives rise to a metal/insulator transition in disordered alloys), is famously difficult to explain, predict, and control.
-In the collaboration, this group handles all the computation, which is driving the collaboration.
-They have developed algorithms to predict both the localization regions of eigenfunctions and the values of ground states without the need to solve any eigenvalue problems!
-Some of this work has been submitted and other studies and publications are underway.
-Certain aspects of this research require looking at very fine scale disorder in 2D and 3D, which requires considerable parallelism.
+This group's approach is based on a new technology called the landscape function.
+Algorithms based on the landscape function are able to predict the spectrum of Schrodinger operators with disorded potentials accurately without the need to solve any eigenvalue problems.
+These approaches are rapidly becoming a go-to tool in semiconductor modeling and related areas, and have already contributed to major increases in the efficiency of green LEDs, of great significance for electrical energy consumption.

 Project Investigators